ZnL-BCM/bash-collections/README.md

 ### bedchopper.awk

 This is an AWK script that functions analogously to ``bedops --chop 1 <input_bed>``.
-This is useful when we want to cut a BED region to 1bp increments but don't have bedops installed (hopefully this rarely happens to you!).
+This is useful when we want to cut a BED region to 1bp increments but don't have bedops installed (hopefully this never happens to you!).

 ### example_function.sh